snaplet/examples/seed/supabase-twitter-clone/README.md

     new SeedPostgres(
       postgres("postgresql://postgres:postgres@127.0.0.1:54322/postgres")
     ),
+  alias: {
+    // We want inflections name on our fields see: https://docs.snaplet.dev/seed/core-concepts#inflection
+    inflection: true,
+  }
   select: {
     // We don't alter any extensions tables that might be owned by extensions "*": false,